HarborScale/harbor-lighthouse-installer/README.md

 # 🚢 Harbor Lighthouse Installer

-This repository hosts the logic for **[get.harborscale.com](https://get.harborscale.com)**, the universal entry point for installing the Harbor Lighthouse agent.
+This repository hosts the logic for **[get.harborscale.com](https://get.harborscale.com)**, the universal entry point for installing the Harbor Lighthouse agent & plugins.

 It is designed to be transparent, secure, and fast, serving as a smart redirector based on the client's `User-Agent`.